 Stained Glass Repair for St. Louis Houses of Worship

-Unfortunately, many of these stained glass windows are undergoing a process of degeneration.
-This occurs when the components are exposed to sunlight, dirt, and contaminants for a period of time and is natural process for most works.
-Through stained glass restoration, this aging can be reversed and the work itself protected from future damage.
-This is a service that Church Stained Glass restoration is honored to provide to all St. Louis religious establishments.
+Unfortunately, many of these stained glass windows are experiencing deterioration.
+This occurs when the components are exposed to sunlight, dirt, and contaminants for a long period of time.
+This is a natural process for most works.
+Through stained glass restoration, this aging can be reversed, and the work itself can be protected from future damage.
+This is a service that Church Stained Glass Restoration is honored to provide to all St. Louis religious establishments.

 Our Process for Restoring Church & Cathedral Stained Glass

-The key to preserving the world’s valuable stained glass is through the process of restoration.
-While extensive, these repairs are a necessary act that must be performed for the greater good.
-The process can last for some weeks, but once it’s complete, the stained glass is stronger and more beautiful than ever before.
+The key to preserving valuable stained glass is through restoration.
+Restorative repairs are a necessary act that must be performed for the greater good of the glass.
+The process can last for weeks, but once it’s complete, the stained glass is stronger and more beautiful than ever before.

-At Church Stained Glass restoration, we always begin each project with a thorough examination.
-We’ll visit your St. Louis church to see the stained glass and determine what repairs are needed.
+At Church Stained Glass Restoration, we always begin each project with a thorough examination.
+We’ll visit your St. Louis church to see the stained glass in person and determine what repairs are needed.
 Then, we’ll compile a document that outlines possible plans of action for preservation.
 Once you inform us of your decision, we’ll remove the stained glass and take it to our studio for repairs.

 Before we even so much as touch the inner workings of the stained glass panel, we will first go through a process of dating and documenting the work.
 This helps further inform our plans and ensures accuracy.
 Then, we’ll soak the panel in a tub of cleansing solution so it can be dismantled.
 Piece by piece, the entire composition is taken apart, cleaned delicately, and numbered.